By Parkdean Resorts on 09/08/2023

-You can visit Samlesbury Hall for free so why not wonder the halls and learn about the house that is steeped in over 700 years of history, alongside a few ghost stories.
-Please note that Samlesbury Hall is closed every Saturday, to avoid disappointment please check the opening times before your visit.
+You can visit Samlesbury Hall for free so why not wander the halls and learn about the house that is steeped in over 700 years of history, alongside a few ghost stories.
+Please note that Samlesbury Hall is closed every Monday and Saturday, to avoid disappointment please check the opening times before your visit.

 8. Corfe Castle, Dorset

 - Where is Corfe Castle?
-The Square, Corfe Castle, Wareham, Dorset, BH20 5EZ
+Wareham, Dorset, BH20 5EZ

 The most famous spectre reported is The Woman in White who has most often been spotted on the bridge leading up to the castle.
 Although there is no overall consensus on who the woman is, some believe that it is the spirit of a young woman who betrayed the castle and its inhabitants during the civil war.
 The woman is believed to have betrayed the Royalist Bankes family to their enemies the Roundheads.